Tap to close

 Equitable Compensation

 When the breach causes identifiable financial loss, the court may award equitable compensation.
-This remedy resembles damages in tort but operates on different principles — causation is applied flexibly, and foreseeability does not constrain recovery.
+This remedy resembles damages in tort but operates on different principles.
+Causation is applied flexibly, and foreseeability does not constrain recovery.
 The fiduciary must restore the beneficiary to the position they would have occupied had the duty been fulfilled.
-Key features: no requirement to prove foreseeability (unlike tort damages); flexible causation that considers the fiduciary's duty to account; focus on restoring the beneficiary's position; and the ability to combine with disgorgement where both loss and gain must be addressed.
+Key features include no requirement to prove foreseeability (unlike tort damages); flexible causation that considers the fiduciary's duty to account; focus on restoring the beneficiary's position; and the ability to combine with disgorgement where both loss and gain must be addressed.
+The boundaries of this remedy were drawn in Canson Enterprises Ltd. v.
+Boughton & Co.,[1991] 3 SCR 534.
+Solicitors who failed to disclose a secret profit in a real-estate transaction were ordered to compensate the plaintiff for the immediate loss resulting from the breach.
+The Court declined to extend liability for subsequent market declines, drawing a careful distinction between equitable and tortious causation.
+Equitable compensation addresses the loss directly flowing from the breach of loyalty, not all downstream consequences that might have been avoided had the beneficiary received the information and acted on it differently.
+[1991] 3 S.C.R.
+534, where the Supreme Court drew a careful distinction between equitable and tortious causation.

 Injunctions and Rescission